Loading

 DC Blox reduced from 195K SF to 70K SF — staff still recommended denial.
 When the objection is location-based (residential adjacency), you cannot shrink your way out of a site constraint.

-Intelligence compiled from 5 news articles, Henrico County CUP application records, and comparable Virginia data center denials
+Cited research compiled from 5 news articles, Henrico County CUP application records, and comparable Virginia data center denials

-12 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, noise compatibility, community opposition, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — zoning, approval pathway, noise compatibility, community opposition, and comparable outcomes — fully analyzed.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions